valerieyoung/Math-queries/README.md

 ### Overview

-Radiant Intellect is a frontend prototype for a math explanation video platform.
+Math Queries is a frontend prototype for a math explanation video platform.

 Instead of behaving like a generic chatbot, it is designed as a structured learning workspace where users can: